PB/CartHookAssignment/2/application/README.md

 ### The main idea
 I decided to use CQS pattern, mostly because code gets more readable and more trustworthy.
 The read & write operations are separate from each other.
-This business logic will should reduce number of errors and improve scalability of the application.
+This business logic should reduce number of errors and improve scalability of the application.
-It should be possible to move operations like `storeComannd`, `showComannd` (reed & write) to separate services (microservices).
+It should be possible to move operations like `showComannd`, `storeComannd` (reed & write) to separate services (microservices).

  ### Database design
  The database has 3 tables with foreign keys.
 There is one unique index on user emails.
 There is also one text index on post title (because an option to search posts by titles).